dv5150/shop/Readme.md

     let checkout = useCheckoutStore()
     checkout.init()
     ```
-4. Run the compiler:
+5. Run the compiler:
     - `$ npm run dev`
 ---

-## Setup Filament support (Optional)
+## Filament support (Optional)

-Install the Filament support resources:

-`$ php artisan shop:filament`
+Throughout the above installation process you will have the option to install the webshop Filament resources.

-This does not include a User Filament resource. \
+This does not include a User Filament resource.
 However, if you would like to, you can display a user's previous orders on their admin page,
 just update your own User Filament resource with the following:
 ```php
 use App\Filament\Resources\UserResource\RelationManagers\OrdersRelationManager;